BitJag/windows-cygwin-rmvlib-install-scripts/README.md

 ## Uninstall
 Just delete the folder c:/cygwin and start from the beginning.  ***!!Be sure to backup your source code!!***
 ________________
-## Notes
-If you examine the install script, you will see some slight modifications to specific source files in the Remover's Libaray (RMVLIB).
-These small alterations are needed to get RMAC to properly compile these specific files in RMVLIB.
-These modifications are a good first place to check if the script breaks in the future.
 ________________
-________________

 # Additional Jaguar Development Binaries Linux Installer

 In development.
-Currently, if you want to run virtualjaguar, jcp or other useful tools for Jaguar development; you will need to download, build, and install these tools yourself.
+Currently, if you want to run virtualjaguar, jcp or other useful tools for Jaguar development; you will need to download, build, and install, or find executables of these tools yourself.